West Bengal born girl, accused of recruiting for JMB arrested in Bangladesh

 New Delhi, July 18: A girl of Indian origin has been arrested in Dhaka, Bangladesh for her alleged links with Jamaat-ul-Mujahideen, Bangladesh (JMB).
 She is accused of recruiting for the JMB.

-The 25 year old Ayesha Jannat Mohona hails from Hooghly in West Bengal and was arrested by the Bangladesh Police's Counter Terrorism and Transnational Crime Branch on Friday from Sadarghat in Dhaka.
+The 25-year-old Ayesha Jannat Mohona hails from Hooghly in West Bengal and was arrested by the Bangladesh Police's Counter-Terrorism and Transnational Crime Branch on Friday from Sadarghat in Dhaka.

-During a media briefing, Sk Imran Hossain, Assistant Commissioner, CTC said the she has been reminded in four days police custody by a court.
+During a media briefing, Sk Imran Hossain, Assistant Commissioner, CTC said she has been reminded in four days police custody by a court.
 Ayesha, born a Hindu as Pragya Debnath converted to Islam in 2009.
 Following this, she was actively involved in religious lessons online.

 NIA charges JMB operative in Barpeta terror case